LiMux: History

 In 2003 the impending end of Microsoft's support for Windows NT 4.0 led Munich City Council to commission a report on choices for a successor for use on its office computers.
 The report yielded two main alternatives, either migration to Windows XP or a move to a free and open source operating system based on Linux with an accompanying emphasis on web browsers as OS-neutral application clients.

 A majority of Council members voted for the Linux-based solution, which was dubbed LiMux, referencing the M on Munich vehicle registrations and MUC, the code of International Air Transport Association (IATA) for Munich airport.

-On 16 May 2007, the TÜV confirmed by a comprehensive certification process, the usability of the LiMux-based client as a user interface for interactive computer systems according to the ISO standard 9241-110.
+On 16 May 2007, the TÜV confirmed by a comprehensive certification process, the usability of the LiMux-based client as a user interface for interactive computer systems according to the ISO standard 9241–110.

 The migration was interrupted in the summer of 2004, because the city wanted to investigate the legal implications of software patents.
 In late 2006, the actual migration began.

 A tool called Wollmux was developed to extend OpenOffice capabilities in areas required by Munich Council, including managing consistent letterheads, form templates, saved blocks of standard text, document versioning and merging.
 Wollmux was released in May 2008.

 In May 2009, 1800 workstations were converted to Linux, and 12,000 received OpenOffice.
 By October 2013, the city of Munich had migrated over 15,000 desktop PCs (of about 18,000 desktops) to Linux and OpenOffice.org.
 The usability project group interviewed users regularly to achieve a good fit to the needs.

+In 2013, Microsoft had announced its intention to move its German headquarters to Munich in 2016.
+According to mayor Reiter, it was unrelated to the criticism he and deputy mayor Josef Schmid presented against the LiMux project.